 Many Tasmanian organisations actively manage risks or have contingency and business continuity plans.
 However, small businesses in particular lack resources for such actions.
 Individuals, businesses and other organisations should think about investing in measures that can have other everyday benefits.
-Ideas identified during the development of the Strategy included the following.
+Ideas identified during the development of the draft Strategy included:

-- Facilitate further uptake of available resources to manage risk. - Assess and promote uptake of available resources for contingency and business continuity planning, especially for Tasmanian small businesses. - Provide practical examples of risk reduction measures leveraging other benefits for individuals, households, businesses and other organisations. - Consider convening business/ civic roundtables to discuss and address risk gaps.
+- Facilitate further uptake of available resources to manage risk. - Assess and promote uptake of available resources for contingency and business continuity planning, especially for Tasmanian small businesses. - Provide practical examples of risk reduction measures leveraging other benefits for individuals, households, businesses and other organisations. - Convene business/ civic roundtables to discuss and address risk gaps.